-MTA is committed to providing reliable and secure Internet service to our customers.
 Computer security attacks against homes and businesses are on the rise.
 Millions of new viruses, malicious software files and malicious web pages are developed every year.
-The Internet can be a dangerous place, but there are actions you can take to better protect your computer and data.
+The internet can be a dangerous place, but there are actions you can take to better protect your computer and data.

 Keep an eye out on your banking transactions, look for changes to your account settings such as changes to addresses, email addresses or phone numbers.
 Criminals will change this contact information and then use it to further compromise your accounts.
 Check your credit report annually.

 Please be extra cautious about links contained in emails, even if they appear legitimate and professional looking.
 Some phishing emails can be very convincing.
-Phishing emails prey on your emotions whether it be anxiety, excitement or curiosity.
+Phishing emails prey on your emotions whether it be anxiety, excitement, or curiosity.
 For example, here is a recent fake warning from the Federal Trade Commission.
-This particular email preys on your fear that you have been reported to some government bureaucracy and that you may be facing jail time or fines.

 The link in the fake Federal Trade Commission email claims to be a complaint letter.
 However, when you use your mouse to hover over the link, a popup reveals a suspicious-looking URL.
 In this case, the link contains malicious software.